Rockville Centre Pediatrics, LLP

 |

-is a general pediatric practice providing complete medical care for infants,
+Pediatrics is a general pediatric practice providing complete medical care for

-children, and adolescents.
-Our patients range from birth to age 21.
-We try to
+infants, children, and adolescents.
+Our patients range from birth to early 20’s.

-emphasize preventive medicine and provide anticipatory guidance on a variety of
+We try to emphasize preventive medicine and provide anticipatory guidance on a

-safety and behavioral issues.
-We take pride in the fact that we take time to
+variety of safety and behavioral issues.
+We take pride in the fact that we take

-provide very thorough physical examinations and answer all your questions at
+time to provide very thorough physical examinations and answer all your

 In addition to well care,